What is CAOAC? We are often asked this

 A chance to become involved with people who share similar interests with yourselves.

 If you are interested in joining CAOAC as a club or as a private (non-voting) member, please contact our Membership Chair, see under committees for link.

-In person meetings are held dmonthly (except July & August) in Waterdown, Ontario (unless otherwise posted) at the Optimist Hall where clubs which are within driving distance send their representative (s) to discuss issues of the day as well as the future.
-Online meetings are held when we are not meeting at the hall via Skype.
+In person meetings are held monthly (except July & August) in Waterdown, Ontario (unless otherwise posted) at the Optimist Hall where clubs which are within driving distance send their representative (s) to discuss issues of the day as well as the future.
+For those unable to attend, due to distance, joining via Skype is also an option.
 See our calendar for details.